Attendance Dues Communication, Guidelines and Forms

 “Proprietors” are those who have primary responsibility for determining and maintaining the special character of integrated schools and who own (or hold in trust or lease) the land and buildings that constitute school premises.

-There are six proprietors in the Diocese of Palmerston North.
+There are five proprietors in the Diocese of Palmerston North.

 Bishop Charles Drennan, the Bishop of Palmerston North is the proprietor of all 28 primary schools in the Diocese and the following secondary schools: